 Be certain to research what documents you may require to get the driving credits you are eligible for.
 You can obtain this information from the provincial ministries of transportation (see section: Provincial and Territorial Ministries of Transportation).

-While these requirements may vary from province-to-province, generally you must meet conditions related to:
+While minimum requirements may vary by province, generally you must meet conditions related to:

-- The minimum age you can drive (age16 in most provinces)
+- Age you can drive (minimum age is 16 years in most provinces)

 - Medical health including physical, vision, and hearing requirements